zenclike/Zen/README.md

- fltmul :: multiplies a float literal or float variable to an float variable fltdiv :: divides a float literal or float variable to an float variable cos :: gets the float variable and changes to radians and set the value to a float variable
+ fltmul :: multiplies a float literal or float variable to an float variable fltdiv :: divides a float literal or float variable to an float variable cos :: gets the float variable and changes to radians and set the value to a float variable tan :: gets the float variable and changes to tangent of float variable's value and set the value to a float variable sin :: gets the float variable and changes to the value of the sine of float variable's value and set the value to a float variable
 ```
 There is a few types of commands in **Zen**, here is all of them.
 ```